cpen333/cpen333.github.io/_labs/cplusplus.md

 - `std::cin`: reads from standard input
 - `std::cout`: writes to standard output

 We also see the stream operators `<<` and `>>`.
-The first *sends* data into the stream, and the second *reads* data from the stream.
+The first *writes* data into the stream, and the second *reads* data from the stream.
 The advantage of stream operators over your standard `printf`/`scanf` is that they auto-detect the variable type and format it appropriately.
 In the code above, we read both doubles and an integer using the same operator.
 You can also write your own versions of the operators for custom classes (we will see this in Part 2).

 The `std::endl` operator adds an end-of-line character at the end of the stream, and "flushes" the output so everything gets printed to the terminal.